skishore23/fx/examples/README.md

 # Fx Framework Examples

-This directory contains sophisticated examples demonstrating how to use the Fx Framework for building functional, composable AI agents and workflows.
+This directory contains examples demonstrating how to use the Fx Framework for building functional, composable agents and workflows.

 ## 📁 Directory Structure